SantaClaas/elmish-web-components/README.md

 - Integrate attribute change on component with subscriptions
 - Add cool looking console logging for tracer with often overlooked console APIs and console CSS styling
 - Learn and implement Web Accessibility https://www.w3.org/WAI/ARIA/apg/
+- Add documentation "how to do x" where x could be something like "routing" and it explains that route change is just a change to the app model
+- The awesome thing about elmish is that there are just a couple of base concepts and everything else fits into these concepts which makes understanding easier
+- Extract token management to service worker which intercepts requests and automatically sets authorization header to bearer token.
+This makes calling the api easier and separates authorization concerns cleanly.
+Service worker is choosen because it is the only thing that can intercept requests
+- Test if I can save a "snapshot" of the app model to some persistent storage and return to that state when the app is openend again

 # A Note on Performance